10 Security Tips for WooCommerce Website

 8. Disable Pingbacks and Trackbacks

-It is best to disable disable Pingbacks and Trackbacks, as it can be used to accomplish low-level DDoS attacks or send spammy notifications to your website.
+It is best to disable Pingbacks and Trackbacks, as they can be used to accomplish low-level DDoS attacks or send spammy notifications to your website.
 For disabling trackbacks and pingbacks, just add the following line of code to .htaccess file.

 # START XML RPC BLOCKING

 Deny from all

 # FINISH XML RPC BLOCKING

 9. Use Strong Passwords

 Many websites get hacked because they use weak passwords.
 Passwords like “password”, “hello” and alphanumeric combinations are treated weak passwords because a Brute Force Attack can simply find the username and password combination of your website.

 To strengthen stronger passwords, WordPress comes with a built-in feature “Better Passwords” that generates a strong password for its users.

 While it’s one thing to protect your customers and business, it’s another thing fully to let them know that you’ve got their backs.